datakund/UnOfficial-APIs/docs/source/pypi.rst

 Pypi Scraper
 ############

-It searches keyword on pypi and scrapes data
+It searches keyword on pypi and scrapes the data

 .. tabs::